appseconnect/docs/_posts/ProcessFlow Management/Packaging Process Flows/2020-08-18-processflow-package-sharing.md

 - You need to have valid credential to the portal.
 - You need to have the Process Flows created.
 Steps to create new process flow is given [here](/processflow/creating-processflow/)
 - You should have the packages created on your organisation.
 Steps to create new packages is given [here](/processflow/processflow-packaging/#creating-packages).
-- The packages created will be listed on the [package listing](/processflow/processflow-packaging/#listing-packages) page
+- The packages created will be listed on the [package listing](/processflow/processflow-packaging/#listing-packages) page.
+- You cannot reshare a shared package to an another organisation.
+- You can share your created packages to multiple organisations at one go.
+- Both the users of the source organisation and recipient organisation, will recieve the emails on its successful sharing.

 ## Share Packages to Organisations